tomsquest/docker-radicale/README.md

 ## Tags

-The image is also tagged with this scheme:
+The image is tagged with this scheme:

 ```
 Version number = Architecture + '.' + Radicale version + '.' + This image increment number
 ```

-Example: those tags were created for Radicale 3.0.6:
-- `tomsquest/docker-radicale:386.3.0.6.0`
-- `tomsquest/docker-radicale:amd64.3.0.6.0`
+Example:
-- `tomsquest/docker-radicale:arm.3.0.6.0`
+- `tomsquest/docker-radicale:amd64.3.0.6.3`
-- `tomsquest/docker-radicale:arm64.3.0.6.0`
+- `tomsquest/docker-radicale:arm64.3.0.6.3`

 The last number is **ours**, and it is incremented on new release.
 For example, 2.1.11.**2** made the /config readonly (this is specific to this image).